goalsgame/ueimporter/ueimporter.md

 here we always want Plastic to detect all files, so that we can check them in and later have them merged into `main`.
-This assumes that you clear out any private files before you start importing a new engine release .
+This assumes that you clear out any private files before you start importing a new engine release to the vendor branch.
 You should not build or do anything to pollute your workspace here, do that on an upgrade branch after merging with main.

 ## Parting words